Part 1 – Microservices: It’s not (only) the size that matters, it’s (also) how you use them

 - Request / Reply – also known as synchronous over asynchronous communication.

-Seen from the Consumer, and for most applications of the Request/Reply pattern, there is not a big difference in the degree of temporal coupling between RPC, Request/Response or Request/Reply as they are all variants of two way communication that forces our sender to wait for a response before it can proceed:
+If we have a use case where a User of our service, being it through a UI or another API, is actively waiting for the result/outcome, then seen from the Consumer, there is not a big difference in the degree of temporal coupling between RPC, Request/Response or Request/Reply, as they are all variants of two way communication that forces our Consumer to wait for a response from the Provider, before it can proceed:

 So what is the conclusion?

-The conclusion is that 2 way communication between services is the root of many problems and these problems are not getting any smaller by making our services smaller (microservices).
+The conclusion is that 2 way communication between services is the root of many problems and these problems are not getting any smaller by making our services smaller (nano- or micro-services).

 We have seen that asynchronous communication can break the temporal coupling between our services, but ONLY if it takes place as a true one-way communication.

-The question is how do you design services (or microservices) that basically only need asynchronous one way communication between each other (communication between UI and services is another matter, which we will soon enter)?
+The question is how do we design services (or microservices) that basically only need one-way asynchronous communication between each other*

-In the next blog post we will look at how we can divide up our services and how they can communicate with each other via asynchronous one way communication.
+In the next blog post we will look at how we can divide up our services and how they can communicate with each other via asynchronous one way communication, to achieve loose coupling and no temporal coupling.

 Appendix over Message guarantees

 Guaranteed delivery covers the degree of certainty that a messages will be delivered from the sender to the receiver.
-These delivery guarantees are typically implemented by a reliable messaging infrastructure.
+These delivery guarantees are typically implemented by a reliable messaging infrastructure such as a message-queue or a topic.

 At Most Once